Tyk Multi Data Center Bridge

 Challenges of managing APIs in a distributed environment

-When your users are spread geographically and want to access your APIs from different parts of the world you can optimise the performance, value and utility of your APIs by deploying API Gateways in data centres local to them.
+When your users are spread geographically and want to access your APIs from different parts of the world you can optimize the performance, value and utility of your APIs by deploying API Gateways in data centers local to them.

 Single API gateway